DIY Project: Why We Recommend Plywood

 Plywood is often considered one of the best materials for DIY projects because it strikes a good balance between strength, workability, cost, and availability.

-Unlike solid wood, plywood is made from multiple thin layers of wood veneer glued together with alternating grain directions.
+Unlike solid wood, it is made from multiple thin layers of wood veneer glued together with alternating grain directions.
 This cross-laminated construction helps it:

 - Resist warping and twisting